tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 Insertion Sort

 > [!answer]
-> 1. Initialize the s
+> 1. Initialize the sorted index at `0`, all items left of including the index, is sorted
+> 2.

 ## b